DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/3/Activities/01-Stu_StarsCounter/README.md

   * You will need to use a nested `for` loop.

-  * You will need to create a variable to hold the number of stars and you will need to continually reset this variable at the start of each row.
+  * You will need to create a variable to hold the number of stars, and you will need to reset this variable continually at the start of each row.

 —